-What has changed and why
+What has changed and why?

-The licence conditions are intended to increase the accountability of referrers of x-ray examinations regarding the use of remote operators in place of radiographers and to ensure that the conditions of use are consistent across Local Health Districts (formerly Area Health Services).
+The licence conditions are intended to simplify the accountability of referrers of x-ray examinations regarding the use of remote operators in place of radiographers and to ensure that the conditions of use are consistent across Local Health Districts.
 It is the responsibility of the employer to ensure that employees carry out these procedures.

 Radiographer 'not available to attend'

-have declared that they are unavailable
+the radiographer has declared that they are unavailable

 Certifying the need for x-rays when a radiographer is unavailable